microsoft/dotnet-framework-docker/samples/wcfapp/README.md

 WCF service is supported on .NET Framework, which can run in Windows Server Core based containers.
 For simplicity, we disabled security in these samples.

 ### Build a Container with IIS-hosted WCF Service
 Project `WcfServiceWebApp` is created from 'WCF Service Application' template in Visual Studio.
 A [Dockerfile](/Dockerfile.web) is added to the project.
-We use `microsoft/wcf` image as the base image, which has both HTTP and NET.TCP protocols enabled in IIS and exposes ports 80 (for HTTP) and 808 (for NET.TCP) for the container.
-We use WCF image with tag `4.7.2` for .NET Framework 4.7.2 in this example, but you can change it to use other tags (eg. `microsoft/wcf:4.7` with tag `4.7`) for WCF images with different versions of .NET Framework.
-The complete list of [WCF image tags](https://hub.docker.com/r/microsoft/wcf/tags/) can be found from Docker Hub.
+We use a [WCF image](https://hub.docker.com/_/microsoft-dotnet-framework-wcf/) as the base image, which has both HTTP and NET.TCP protocols enabled in IIS and exposes ports 80 (for HTTP) and 808 (for NET.TCP) for the container.
+We use the WCF image with tag `4.7.2` for .NET Framework 4.7.2 in this example, but you can change it to use other tags (eg. `4.7`) for WCF images with different versions of .NET Framework.
+The complete list of supported WCF tags can be found on [Docker Hub](https://hub.docker.com/_/microsoft-dotnet-framework-wcf/).

 Run commands below to build the container image with name `iishostedwcfservice` and start an instance of it named `myservice1`.
 Docker parameter `-d` will run the container in background (detached mode).
 ```